 Community Development Block Grant Fund (CDBG) funds assist with developing sustainable neighborhoods by providing access to decent housing, suitable living environments, and economic opportunities for qualifying households.
-HOME funds support the construction and rehabilitation of affordable housing for low and moderate income renters and homeowners.
+HOME funds support the construction and rehabilitation of affordable housing for low- and moderate-income renters and homeowners.
 Emergency Solutions Grant (ESG) funds help prevent homelessness and address the housing and supportive service needs for homeless individuals and families.
 Housing Opportunities for Persons with HIV/AIDS (HOPWA) funds provide housing assistance and related supportive services for persons living with HIV/AIDS and their families.
 Section 108 Loan Guarantee Program funds provide communities with a source of low-cost, long-term financing for economic and community development needs.

-Since the adoption of the 2020-2024 Consolidated Plan, the City of Charlotte like many communities nationwide continues to navigate national economic trends following the Covid-19 worldwide pandemic.
+Since the adoption of the 2020-2024 Consolidated Plan, the City of Charlotte like many communities nationwide, continues to navigate rising housing costs and broader economic pressures.
 Housing prices have sharply increased alongside rising interest rates, creating financial stress for city residents.
-Pandemic driven demand in both the rental and homeownership markets combined with inadequate wages has made affordable housing increasingly unattainable, especially those with incomes below 80% of the area median income.
+Increased demand in both the rental and homeownership markets combined with inadequate wages has made affordable housing increasingly unattainable, especially those with incomes below 80% of the area median income.

-In response to these challenges, the City of Charlotte remains dedicated to leveraging federal and local resources to increase affordable housing and economic opportunities.
+In response to these challenges, the City of Charlotte remains committed to leveraging federal and local resources to increase affordable housing and economic opportunities.
 City leaders and the community continue to pursue a shared vision ensuring housing options are available to all Charlotte citizens.
 The city remains deeply committed to providing resources aimed at protecting and supporting Charlotte's qualifying households.